European Commission: Horizon 2020

 Description of Call

+The Department of Health is to invest up to £10 million in two competition streams in line with the priorities identified by the UK Vaccine Network.
 This competition will support projects seeking to develop vaccines, vaccine platform technologies and manufacturing technologies that will enable an effective, rapid response during future outbreaks of the following pathogens: Chikungunya, Crimean-Congo Haemorrhagic Fever, Dengue Virus, Ebola, Hantavirus, Lassa, Marburg, Middle East Respiratory Syndrome, Nipah, Plague, Q Fever, Rift Valley Fever and Zika.
+In stream 1 up to £6 million is available for exploring scientific and technical feasibility.
+In stream 2 up to £4 million is available to projects at a more advanced stage of development.

 US National Institutes for Health (NIH)

-Rapid Assessment of Zika Virus (ZIKV) Complications (R21)
+Funding Scheme Rapid Assessment of Zika Virus (ZIKV) Complications (R21) |

-20 March 2016
+Call Opens 20 March 2016 |

-30 April 2016
+Deadline 30 April 2016 |

-Rapid Application - Full Proposal
+Proposal Type Rapid Application - Full Proposal |

-US and non-US Higher education institutions, governments, for-profit, non-profit and other organisations.
+Eligibility Criteria US and non-US Higher education institutions, governments, for-profit, non-profit and other organisations. |

 Description of Call

 The R21 activity code is intended to encourage new exploratory and developmental research projects.
 For example, such projects could assess the feasibility of a novel area of investigation or a new experimental system that has the potential to enhance health-related research.
 Another example could include the unique and innovative use of an existing methodology to explore a new scientific area.
 These studies may involve considerable risk but may lead to a breakthrough in a particular area, or to the development of novel techniques, agents, methodologies, models, or applications that could have a major impact on a field of biomedical, behavioral, or clinical research.
+The participating NIH institutes are issuing this FOA using an expedited (rapid) mechanism given the urgent need to determine whether ZIKV infection causes microcephaly and other congenital abnormalities in babies and the potential rapid spread of ZIKV to the United States.
+Additionally, research to quantify the risk to the blood supply in affected regions and the potential clinical impact of transfusion-transmission of the Zika virus are urgently needed to inform strategies to reduce or prevent Zika transmission by blood transfusion.

-For research areas of high priority, see the call text
+For research areas of high priority, see the call text.

 US National Institutes for Health (NIH) and National Institute for Allergies and Infectious Diseases (NIAID)

-U19 (Research Program –Cooperative Agreements) – Tropical Medicine Research Centre
+Funding Scheme U19 (Research Program –Cooperative Agreements) – Tropical Medicine Research Centre |

-11 December 2015
+Call published 11 December 2015 |

-3 May – 3 June 2016
+Deadline 3 May – 3 June 2016 |

-Proposal Type
+Proposal Type Full Proposal |

-Applicant organizations must be headquartered in foreign (non-U.S.) resource-constrained countries (i.e. low-income economies, lower-middle-income economies, and upper-middle-income economies by World Bank definition).
-To determine the eligibility status of a country, see the Income group column here
+Eligibility Criteria Applicant organizations must be headquartered in foreign (non-U.S.) resource-constrained countries (i.e. low-income economies, lower-middle-income economies, and upper-middle-income economies by World Bank definition).
+To determine the eligibility status of a country, see the Income group column here |

-The purpose of this Funding Opportunity Announcement (FOA) is to solicit applications from institutions/organizations that propose to conduct research on the causes, diagnosis, prevention, and treatment of tropical diseases in endemic areas.
+Description of Call The purpose of this Funding Opportunity Announcement (FOA) is to solicit applications from institutions/organizations that propose to conduct research on the causes, diagnosis, prevention, and treatment of tropical diseases in endemic areas.
 The scope of the research to be supported is limited to select Neglected Tropical Diseases (NTDs) and their corresponding vectors.
 Research may be focused on a single pathogen or more than one pathogen causing NTDs.
 Multi-disciplinary research and/or study of multiple pathogens is encouraged.
 This program is not intended to support research which can be conducted primarily in U.S. institutions.
+About Tropical Medicine Research Centres |